mlund/virial/README.md

 ## Example

-In this example we load a raw histogram for the distances between two charged particles, simulated in 3d, and:
+In this example we load a raw probability histogram for the distances between two monovalent particles, simulated in 3d, and:

-1. normalize by spherical volume element
+1. normalize by a spherical volume element.
-2. fit tail to Yukawa potential via the Debye length (we provide an initial guess of 30 Å) in the range 100-200 Å.
+2. fit tail to Yukawa potential via the Debye length (we provide an initial guess of D=30 Å) in the range 100-200 Å.
-3. normalize data and replace tail with fitted Yukawa potential
+3. normalize data and replace tail with fitted Yukawa potential.
-4. integrate to get the osmotic second virial coefficient
+4. integrate to get the osmotic second virial coefficient.
-5. plot the result using `matplotlib`
+5. plot the result using `matplotlib`.

 ~~~~
 virial.py --range 100 200 --model dh -z 1.0 1.0 --debye 30 --norm3d --plot gofr.dat wofr.dat